peijiezh/concentrationgame/prd.md

 ## 1. Overview

 ### 1.1 Purpose
 Develop a web-based concentration game using flat cards that flip quickly to reveal patterns.
-Players match pairs—same fruit—in a classic concentration style.
+Players match pairs—same fruit—in a classic concentration style with countdown timer.
 The game launches directly into play with grid size options (3x2, 3x4, 4x4), default 3x2 option for instant access.

 ### 1.2 Objective
 Offer a fast, familiar memory game with a modern simple grid size choices.